 Legal Fees

 Our pricing is transparent, so you know what to expect from the outset.
-Our approach ensures that you receive high-quality representation from our best criminal lawyers with certainty about costs.
+We ensure you receive high-quality representation from our best criminal lawyers with certainty about costs.

-Each client's case is unique, and legal fees depend on many factors, including the seriousness and complexity of the matter, the volume of evidence, days in court, publicity, and expert evidence.
+Each client's case is unique, and legal fees depend on many factors, such as the seriousness and complexity of the case.

-We will work with you to ensure you receive high-quality legal representation while accomodating your financial circumstances as best as possible.
+We work with you to ensure you receive high-quality legal representation while accommodating your financial circumstances as best as possible.

 Initial consultation